Enter the 2020 MJA Awards

 You cannot enter the same work within different categories.

 If your entry is for a team rather than for an individual, then please ensure you acknowledge the team (maximum four individuals) within the entry form ‘supportive information’ section, outlining their role in the entry clearly.
-The entrant named on the form will be considered the lead entrant and will be named on the trophy and receive the prize fund which of course you may share with your team.
+The entrant named on the form will be considered the lead entrant and receive the prize fund which of course you may share with your team.

 Important information on acceptable file formats for your entry